 The National Institute of Standards and Technology Risk Management Framework is set forth in NIST Special Publication 800-37 and transforms the traditional Certification & Accreditation (C&A) process into the six-step Risk Management Framework (RMF).
 The RMF provides a disciplined and structured process that integrates information security and risk management activities into the system development life cycle.

-The SANS Top Twenty (20) Critical Security Controls for Cyber Defense – also known as the Consensus Audit Guidelines (CAG) – advocate an “offense must inform defense approach.”
+The Center for Internet Security (CIS) Top Twenty (20) Critical Security Controls for Cyber Defense advocate an “offense must inform defense approach.”
 Unlike many other benchmarks, standards and frameworks, many of which are directed at regulatory compliance provisions, the Twenty (20) Critical Security Controls represent essential safeguards and best practices for ensuring the confidentiality, integrity and availability of an organization’s critical systems resources.

 The Centers for Medicare & Medicaid Services (CMS) Information Security Acceptable Risk Safeguards (ARS), CMS Minimum Security Requirements (CMSR) contain a broad set of required security standards based on the National Institute of Standards and Technology (NIST) Special Publication 800-53 Revision 3, Security and Privacy Controls for Federal Information Systems and Organizations, dated April 2013, as well as additional standards based on CMS policies, procedures, and guidance, other federal and nonfederal guidance resources and industry leading security practices.
 All CMS employees, contractors, subcontractors, and their respective facilities supporting CMS business missions and performing work on behalf of CMS shall observe the baseline policy statements described in the CMS Policy for the Information Security and Privacy Program and the complementary controls defined in the ARS as the minimum security requirements for all CMS information and information systems.